Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Analysis for structured pruning Strategies

 Finally, putting the form of $\mLambda$ in (\ref{eq:lambda}) back into (\ref{eq:first_order}), we could get $\mdelta$ as

-structured pruning methods \citep{liu2017learning,nova2023gradient,yangwanda++} remove entire structured components of a network, facilitating efficient GPU speedups \cite{li2025sepprune}.
-Utilizing the gradient of the overall loss function in training, termed gradient-based methods, can be robust for eliminating the change of loss under the impact of weight perturbation in pruning.
-Gradients of weight are computed during the normal optimization process; one can easily reuse those for determining weight importance efficiently.
-Within the context of gradient-based pruning, we want to further explain the development of existing methods and clarify the difference with our effort in this paper.
-Most of the works in the literature use an important score to select the pruning structure \citep{molchanov2019importance, zhang2023adalora, shen2022structural,fang2023depgraph,molchanov2016pruning}.
-They provide refined pruning selection but do not further eliminate the influence of structured pruning. \citep{xia2022structured} combines distillation with pruning to improve performance and erase the impact of structured pruning, but they require minimizing the KL-divergence of two distributions and cannot find a closed-form solution.
+structured pruning methods \citep{liu2017learning,nova2023gradient} remove entire structured components of a network, facilitating efficient GPU speedups \cite{li2025sepprune}.
+Methods that utilize the gradient of the overall loss during training, which we refer to as gradient-based methods, can be more robust in controlling loss changes under weight perturbations induced by pruning.
+Gradients of the weights are computed during the standard optimization process, so they can be reused to estimate weight importance efficiently.
+Within the context of gradient-based pruning, we further explain the development of existing methods and clarify how our effort differs.
+Most works in the literature use an importance score to select the pruning structure \citep{molchanov2019importance, zhang2023adalora, shen2022structural,fang2023depgraph,molchanov2016pruning}.
+They provide refined pruning selection but do not further eliminate the influence of structured pruning. \citep{xia2022structured} combines distillation with pruning to improve performance and mitigate the impact of structured pruning, but it requires minimizing the KL-divergence of two distributions and does not admit a closed-form solution.

 Inspired by Optimal Brain Surgeon, \citep{singh2020woodfisher,kurtic2022optimal, das2023beyond} propose a weight update after model pruning in the context of model compression to further eliminate the influence of pruning.
 Since their analysis is established for one-dimensional weight vectors, the pruning metric is hard to interpret.
-In contrast, we establish the analysis for the weight matrix and provide a grounded interpretation for the pruning selection and weight update (See Sec \ref{sec_pruning}).
+In contrast, we establish the analysis for the weight matrix and provide a grounded interpretation for the pruning selection and weight update, consistent with the main-paper discussion of gradient-based structured pruning.